 Churchill GC Crossover

 The Churchill GC gives players an option of transferring from the heavy tank line over to the tank destroyer line.
-While this might sound like a good idea buyer beware of the horror that is the Churchill GC.
-This tank has an amazing gun on it for tier 6 however pays a steep price for it.
-Starting off you have almost no left/right gun movement meaning that you need to turn your tank’s hull to hit any tank that is not sitting still ahead of you.
-When you couple this with the long length of the tank you run into major issues.
+While this might sound like a good idea.
+But buyer beware of the horror that is the Churchill GC.
+This tank has an amazing gun on it for tier 6.
+However, it pays a steep price for it.
+You have almost no left/right gun movement.
+This means that you need to turn your tank’s hull to hit any tank that is not sitting still ahead of you.
+When you combine this with the long length of the tank you run into major issues.

-Tank Destroyers (UC 2-pdr -> FV215b (183))
+Tank Destroyers (UC 2-pdr -> FV217 “Badger”)

 The British tank destroyers are largely well protected but sluggish beasts that pack decent firepower on paper but when you dive deeper you will find out they provide more variety than what it appears to be.
 Starting out at tier 2 the UC 2-pdr is a tiny frail box that is decently mobile with a nice pew-pew gun on it.
 At tier 2 it can be slightly a let down since you cannot afford to be shot at….by anything since you will die before your gun can come into play.
 Play this tank a bit further back and avoid taking hits.

 Sitting at tier 4 is the Alecto.
 The Alecto like the UC 2-pdr is mobile but frail but makes up for it with excellent top gun choices of the 25-pdr and 3.7 inch howitzer.
 Due to your small size, great mobility, and howitzer guns it is best to play very cautiously but at the same time move around a lot.
 Position yourself to flank from a distance or to be on the second line, fling shells at enemies that cannot see you, and then run away if you are spotted.
 This tank can be very challenging to play since it doesn’t have a conventional gun for a lightly armored tank destroyer but can be very rewarding and a change of pace from other tanks.

 Tortoise Tank Guide: https://wotguru.com/tank-guide-tortoise/